deeprjs/deepr/README.md

 ## Runtime

-To execute a Deepr query, we need a runtime.
+To execute a Deepr query, you need a runtime.
 Here is a simple one implemented in JavaScript:

 https://github.com/deeprjs/deepr/tree/master/packages/runtime